smocker-dev/smocker/docs/technical-documentation/mock-definition.md

 proxy:
   host: # destination host
   follow_redirect: # optional boolean
+  keep_host: # optional boolean
 ```

 By default, redirect responses from the destination host are returned as any other response.
 Setting `follow_redirect` to `true`
 makes Smocker follow any redirect response before responding.

+Host header is overriden using destination host value by default.
+With `keep_host` set to `true`, request sent to the
+destination host have same `Host` HTTP header as incoming request.